pixora-app/pixora/README.md

 - Open an issue on GitHub (for technical users)
 - Email us at pixoraapp@proton.me
-- Use in-app feedback form
+- Use the in-app feedback form

 ### FAQ